scotec-Software-Solutions-AB/Bim.FamilyManager/README.md

 Connect to local folders or cloud storage (Azure Storage) to access and synchronize family libraries.

 - **Modern UI:**
-Offers both standard and modern user interfaces, with customizable themes and layouts.
+Offers a modern user interface, with customizable themes and layouts.

 - **Drag & Drop:**
 Easily add families using intuitive drag-and-drop functionality.